fabioberger/chrome/README.md

 go get github.com/fabioberger/chrome
 ```

-Include the package in your project's imports:
+and include the package in your project's imports:

 ```bash
 import "github.com/fabioberger/chrome"